 What We’ve Accomplished

 - School Programs — FBP provides weekend meals to approximately 470 students each school year weekend.
-Current programs include: Cook, Forest Park, Gibson, Kimberley Park, Konnoak, Middle Fork, and Union Cross for Elementary schools and Hanes Middle School.
+Current programs include: Cook, Forest Park, Gibson, Kimberley Park, Konnoak, Appalachian State University Academy at Middle Fork, Ashley, Jefferson and Union Cross for Elementary schools and both Hanes Middle School and Southeast Middle.
 FBP also works with but does not run the programs at Sherwood Forest and Whitaker elementary schools.

 - High School Food Closets — FBP provides full sized canned and packaged goods for students to choose at Parkland High School and Middle College at Forsyth Technical Institute.